operasoftware/devopera/articles/_posts/2015-09-03-houdini-f2f-report.md

 ## Conclusion

+When it came to prioritisation, I said (from a highly unscientific process of reading what was said by people geeky enough to be tweeting me on a warm Saturday afternoon) that authors seemed most enthused by Custom Paint, Custom Layout, and Font Metrics.

 Many attendees expressed concerns about potentially requiring them to re-factor code to homogenise implementations (rather than simply adding hooks to expose information within their current implementations), and all were wary of performance implications of shipping foot-guns.

 The ultimate end-result, of paramount importance to me, is that Houdini doesn’t stop development of declarative CSS by batting all new proposals to scripting against Houdini.
 I hope it functions as a method for developers to try out ideas which are then rolled back into the declarative language for native implementation and optimisation.
 Time will tell.